1. And out over the ocean

 Before you realize the reflection

 Isn’t yours.
-“Self Portrait in a Convex Mirror”
+“Self Portrait in a Convex Mirror”30.
+The picture is almost finished,

 The surprise almost over, as when one looks out,